ucan-wg/invocation/README.md

 The `out` field MUST contain the output of steps of the call graph, indexed by the task name inside the invocation.
 If the invocation is the implicit `"*"`, then the base64 hash of the concatenation of the URI, Ability and extensional fields MUST be used.

 The `out` field MAY omit any tasks that have not yet completed, or results which are not public.
-In this case, it is RECOMMENDED that
+An `Invocation` may be associated to zero or more `Receipts`.

+A `Result` MAY include recursive `Receipt` CIDs in on the `Success` branch.
+As a Task may require subdelegation, the OPTIONAL `rec` field MAY be used to include recursive `Receipt`s.

 ### 4.1.3 Metadata Fields